Japan Airlines: Special liveries

 JAL is known for adopting special liveries.
 A Boeing 747 (JA8908) carried a World Cup soccer livery in 2002.
 Another Boeing 747 (JA8907) was the Matsui Jet, featuring the famous Japanese baseball player Hideki Matsui in 2003.
 One of the airline's Boeing 767-300 (JA8253) was the Expo 2005 aircraft.

 Various aircraft in the JAL fleet also carry a Yokoso Japan logo supporting the Visit Japan campaign, in various forms.
 In late 2005, Japan Airlines began using a Boeing 777 (JA8941), featuring Japanese actor Shingo Katori on one side, and the television series Saiyuki, along with its main character "Goku" on the other side.

 JAL has also been known for its liveries featuring Tokyo Disneyland and Tokyo DisneySea, as it is the official airline of the Tokyo Disney Resort.
 It sponsors the attraction Star Jets (not related to past Star Jets fleet with the old tsurumaru livery), which features a variation of the current livery on the ride vehicles.
 At one time there were more than six widebody aircraft painted with the special liveries.

 Some Boeing 747s of JAL had also been painted with tropical-influenced liveries along with Reso'cha titles.
 These aircraft were typically used by JALways on charter flights to holiday destinations in the Pacific, such as Hawaii.
 Reso'cha was a marketing abbreviation for Resort Charter and were formerly known as JAL Super Resort Express.

-In April 2007, JAL debuted a Boeing 777-300 (JA8941, since moved to JA752J) with a special Oneworld livery to promote the airlines's entry to the global airline alliance.
+In April 2007, JAL debuted a Boeing 777-300 (JA8941, since moved to JA752J) with a special Oneworld livery to promote the airline's entry to the global airline alliance.
 Previously this aircraft carried the Shingo Katori and the Saiyuki television livery.